dominik1001/bike-survey/README.md

 To validate ideas that improve cycling in Germany I did a small survey in November 2024.
 Here are the results.

-Feel free to contact me on LinkedIn, if you're interested in the plain results.
+Feel free to contact me on LinkedIn, if you're interested in the complete results.

 ![](images/image0.png?raw=true "Title")